isprojects/mstform/README.md

     maximum `maxWholeDigits` (default 10) before the period and a maximum of `decimalPlaces` (default 2) after the period. `decimalPlaces` also controls the number of decimals that is initially rendered when opening the form.
-    With `allowNegative` (boolean, default true) you can specify if negatives are allowed.
+    With `allowNegative` (boolean, default true) you can specify if negative values are allowed.

 Number and decimal converters also respond to a handful of options through the use of `converterOptions`. `decimalSeparator` specifies the character used to